Skip to content

 • France

-Another essential consideration when emigrating at retirement age is security.
-It is advisable to find out about the current political and criminal situation in the destination country and to seek expert advice if necessary.
-Some countries are also more prone to natural disasters such as hurricanes, earthquakes, or floods, and it is crucial to consider these risks in advance.
-It is also essential to find out about the safety conditions in the area where you want to live and the availability of emergency services and medical care.
+Another important issue when emigrating at retirement age is security.
+It is advisable to find out about the current political and criminal situation in the destination country and seek expert advice if necessary.
+In some countries, natural disasters such as hurricanes, earthquakes or floods occur more frequently and it is important to consider these risks in advance.
+It is also important to find out about the safety conditions in the region where you plan to live and the availability of emergency services and medical care.

 Retiring to Tenerife

-If you’re thinking about spending your retirement abroad, there are a few things you should consider.
-First, you must decide which country you want to go to.
-The German pension scheme gives you a free choice in this respect, as it pays pensions worldwide.
+If you’re thinking about spending your retirement abroad, there are a few things you need to consider.
+First of all, you need to decide which country you want to go to.
+The German pension insurance gives you a free choice here, as it pays pensions worldwide.

-Germany has social security agreements with many countries that allow you, as a German pensioner, to continue to receive your money from Germany.
-If you want to migrate to a country that does not have a social security agreement with Germany, you can still count on your pension.
-There are simply no general rules on the recognition of pension rights.
-If you decide to move to such a country, you should find out about the conditions for pension payments in advance.
+Germany has concluded social security agreements with many countries, which means that as a German pensioner you can continue to receive your money from Germany.
+If you want to emigrate to a country that does not have a social security agreement with Germany, this does not mean that you cannot receive your pension.
+There is just no general regulation on the recognition of pension entitlements.
+If you move to such a country, you should find out about the conditions for pension payments beforehand.

-The following pictures show all the countries with a social security agreement with Germany.
-These are the European Economic Area and some other countries, such as Australia and the USA. (see Figure 2)
+The following overviews show all the countries with which Germany has concluded a social security agreement.
+These are the European Economic Area on the one hand and other countries such as Australia and the USA on the other. (see Figure 2)

 The contracting states you see at the bottom of the chart are all the countries that are not part of the European Economic Area but have a social security agreement with Germany.
 You can also have your pension contributions paid out in these countries: